C. Critical Environmental Areas (CEAs)

 2. Who may designate a CEA?

-Local or state agencies may designate a CEA under subdivision 6 NYCRR 617.14(g) of the SEQR regulations.
+Local or state agencies may designate a CEA under subdivision 6 NYCRR 617.14(g) (link leaves DEC website) of the SEQR regulations.
 Local agencies may designate specific geographic areas within their boundaries as CEAs.
 State agencies may also designate specific geographic areas which they own, manage or regulate, as CEAs.

 3. What advantages does CEA designation offer?